How To See My Posts On LinkedIn Mobile and Desktop App

 How to see all LinkedIn posts you've saved?

-To be able to get your list of Linkedin Saved Posts, follow these steps:
+To be able to find saved posts on LinkedIn, follow these steps:

 • Click on the “My Items” button on the top left right below your profile picture.